oplS16projects/FP1/README.md

 Name: Chhun Kim

 # What I did
 I used the "Slideshow: Figure and Presentation Tools" to create a few powerpoint slides.
 This library allows developers to create sideshow, and there are so many features that we could actually create a simple presentation slide.
 For what I did was creating a few slide by using slideshow library.
-To create a slide, we need to the biuld
+To add a new slide, we need to the slide function which is a build-in function.In the slide, we can edit the font and font-size of text, and adjusting the layout as well.
+Like Microsoft Powerpoint, we can also use the animation such 'next and 'alts which shows text or picture one at a time.

 # Code Highlights
 ```